Uber Faces Lawsuit Indicating Driver Raped Passenger After Using Wife’s Account

 Uber Sexual Assault Lawsuits

 IJR’s lawsuit claims she was assaulted on November 13, 2023, after becoming heavily intoxicated at El Nuevo Rinconcito Lounge and ordering a ride through the Uber app.
-Although the app showed her driver as Mayelin Borbon, her husband Ernesto arrived instead, allegedly driving under his wife’s name and account.
+Although the app showed her driver as Mayelin Borbon, that Uber driver’s husband Ernesto arrived instead, allegedly providing rides under his wife’s name and account.

-According to the complaint, at no point in its transactions with customers does Uber confirm that the person providing the rideshare service is actually an approved Uber driver.
-They also never ask drivers whether others in their household will be using the vehicle and accepting passengers, the lawsuit notes.
+At no point during its transactions with customers does Uber confirm that the person providing the rideshare service is actually an approved driver, according to the complaint.

 The lawsuit also points out that Uber has a “Real-Time ID Check” feature that occasionally requires an Uber driver to upload a photo of themselves before continuing to accept passengers.
 Despite the existence of this feature, Uber did not use it to confirm Mayelin Borbon was the person actually using her account.